-Other Courses

-LEADERSHIP 800-801

-1 Semester - Fall or Spring, Grades 9-12

-Prerequisite: For elected officers and/or appointed members of ASB.

-This is a Zero Block course held either before or after school.
-Graded P/F first semester no credit; letter grade with 5 credits given at second semester.
+Other Courses LEADERSHIP 800-801 1 Semester - Fall or Spring, Grades 9-12 Prerequisite: For elected officers and/or appointed members of ASB.
+This is a zero-block course held either before or after school.
+Graded P/F first semester, no credit; letter grade with 5 credits given at conclusion of the second semester.

 Content: A course designed to train the A.S.B.
 Council and class officers in leadership as well as a forum to organize the various student body activities.
 Part of the course emphasizes speech making and presentations.

-YEARBOOK 802-803

-2 Semesters, Grades 10-12

-Prerequisite: Approval of instructor.